 As a general rule, high volatility stocks come with a higher risk level, but they also come with more opportunities to make a profit.
-That’s because higher volatility stocks, such as penny stocks, have larger price swings.
-If a trader can predict a price swing, they can enter a position (either buying the stock or shorting the stock) and then exiting the position once the price change occurs.
+Higher volatility stocks, such as penny stocks, have more significant price swings.
+If a trader can predict a price swing, they can enter a position (either buying the stock or shorting the stock) and then exit the position once the price change occurs.

 While volume and volatility are excellent tools for confirming catalysts, they’re not the only tools traders have.
-In our modern, data-driven world, an increasingly useful tool is alternative data.
+An increasingly valuable tool is alternative data in our modern, data-driven world.

 What is alternative data?

-Alternative data is any information that traders could use to gain investing insights that does not come from traditional data sources, such as social media.
+Alternative data is any information that traders could use to gain investing insights that do not come from traditional data sources, such as social media.

 Alternative data comes from sources outside of a company and includes everything from employment data to app usage.
-This data can both provide early confirmations of other stock catalysts and act as a stock catalyst itself.
+This data can provide early confirmations of other stock catalysts and act as a stock catalyst.

 For example, the volume of online queries, which we can see using Google Trend data, allows us to see the popularity of specific search terms.
-While this information is not valuable on its own (compared to more traditional data such as earnings releases) when considered in context, it has the potential to provide valuable insights.
+While this information is not valuable on its own (compared to more traditional data such as earnings releases), it has the potential to provide valuable insights when considered in context.